 Philokalia works with old farmers to preserve the heritage of grape farming and has just harvested its first cuvee from grapes farmed exclusively from its own plot.
 The winery doesn’t name the grape varieties used in their wines to protect their ground breaking work with indigenous varietals.

-Philokalia works with vines that were previously paved over by the Israeli military.
-A vivid testament to Palestinian resilience – the vines grew back through the cracks in the pavement.
+Grapes of Wrath is made from vineyards that were crushed by the Israeli military to pave a new settlement road.
+A vivid testament to Palestinian resilience – the vines grew back around the boulders and continue to thrive.